existenzcreative/jenkins/README.md

 # jenkins
+Job-DSL used for my Jenkins CD/CI pipeline for Docker.
-Training course material from Edward Viaene.
+Based on training course material from Edward Viaene.